povidanius/geophone_knight/README.md

 # Smart Geophone game — Medieval edition

-A geophone-driven side-scroller.
+A geophone-driven side-scroller (work in progress).
 A compact PyTorch model classifies the signal window as **still** or **walk** to move a **knight** and a separate onset detector fires **jumps**.
 An evil wizard chases you and gains ground when you stop.
 Collect **10 coins** per stage to clear it — a friendly dragon carries you to a **shop**, then on to the next